Karumi/iOSBasicTraining/README.md

     * Change your [Model View Presenter][mvp] implementation to use [Botham UI][bothamUI]
     * Add a pull to refresh mechanism.
     * Add an infinite load mechanism and implement pagination.
+    * Improve the UX related to the capture a super hero process to avoid the blink effect when a super hero is captured.
+How can you do this?

 License
 -------